 Best laundry deals in 2023: The Discover Samsung Summer Sale has discounted washers and dryers

-It's a great time to upgrade to a new washer and dryer.
+You're running out of time to get the best deal on a new Samsung washer and dryer.
 The Discover Samsung Summer Sale is on now through May 21.
 During the massive deals event you can score discounted prices on Samsung's top-rated washing machines and electric dryers.
 These laundry duos all have a four-star rating or higher and include tons of positive customer reviews.

 - Related: How we choose our products